rptwsthi/DevelopmentSupportWorkspace/README.md

 Description: A simple project demonstrating how to set image on an related imageView to perticular button.
 This code chunk was actually written to provide support on this SO question: http://stackoverflow.com/questions/25701477/display-photos-in-different-uiimageviews/25702019#25702019

+<h2>2.
+Button GridView:<h2>

+<p> Code to create a dynamic grid of buttons.
+This grid adjust button size according to size of container view.</p>

-<h1>2.
-Label With Touchable Text Chunks:<h1>
+<h2>3.
+Label With Touchable Text Chunks:<h2>

-You can achieve basic functionality of touchable text .
+<p>You can achieve basic functionality of touchable text .
 As set text and touchable text chunks and then you’ll be able to get touched text chunk with it’s index.
-Then you can do what ever you wanna do with that link touched.
+Then you can do what ever you wanna do with that link touched.</p>